jackhenshaw/creditScore/README.md

-# Predicting Credit Score Bracket (WIP) - 86% accuracy
+# Predicting Credit Score Bracket (WIP) - 87% accuracy

 ## Results
+Further feature engineering has increased the accuracy up to 87.07% using a Random Forest model and the SMOTE for oversampling the imbalanced dataset.

 | Method                                 |  Accuracy |
 |----------------------------------------|-----------|